umakantsharmacedcoss/developer-documentation/source/includes/_webhooks.md

 1. Open the right hand side menu (click the cog icon in the top right corner) and select *Webhooks*.
 2. Create a new webhook.
 3. Fill in a *Name*, *Webhook POST Url* (see the next paragraph if you don't have one) and select what *Webhook Events* should trigger this webhook.

 ## Test a webhook

 The easiest way how to test a webhook payload is to use a service like [RequestBin](http://requestb.in/).
 RequestBin lets you create a URL which you can set as the `Webhook POST Url` in Mautic.
 Then click the *Apply* button to save it and then click the *Send Test Payload* button.
 That will send a test payload data to RequestBin and you will be able to see it at your RequestBin.

 When you have your testing webhook created, you can test the real data it sends when a defined action is triggered.

+## Immediate or queued webhooks

+There is an option to queue webhooks for background execution.
+The reason behind it is that every time an action like contact update happens which has the webhook listener attached to it, the action has to wait for the webhook response untill the webhook response returns or when it times out after 10 sencons.
+So it is up to the webhook reciever how fast the contact update is.

+This lag can be more visible when you do a CSV import.
+It may be slow when it is waiting a second or two for webhook response for every imported contact.

+If you want to avoid this lag, configure the webhook queue in the configuration and add this command to your cron tab: `app/console mautic:webhooks:process`.
+This way every time the webhook is triggered, the action is queued as a new row into database, so it is much faster and then the command will make the requests which may take some time.
+The caveat to this optimisation is that the webhooks are not fired every time the action happens, but every time the command runs.

 ## Example webhook script

 If you need an idea how to receive a Mautic webhook data in your app, this script can be used as a starting point.
 The script will log the request and return a PHP object of the payload.
 Place this script to some publicly accessible URL (i.e. `http://yourwebsite.com/webhookTest.php), then fill in the Mautic *Webhook POST Url* to this script.

  ```php
  <?php